MicrosoftDocs/azure-docs/articles/virtual-desktop/install-client-per-user.md

 ## Next steps

-- To learn how to install the client on a per-system basis, see [Connect to Azure Virtual Desktop with the Remote Desktop client for Windows](connect-windows.md).
-- Learn more about the Remote Desktop client at [Use features of the Remote Desktop client for Windows](client-features-windows.md).
+Learn more about the Remote Desktop client at [Use features of the Remote Desktop client for Windows]((./users/client-features-windows.md?toc=/azure/virtual-desktop/toc.json&bc=/azure/virtual-desktop/breadcrumb/toc.json)).